samuel129/CECS381-Projects/README.md

 In terminal/Command prompt, install python then extract the ZIP file into a folder

-Navigate to the new folder in your terminal and run the following:
+In your terminal, navigate to the new folder and run the following:

 ```python